1Gokul/ASCII-generator/README.md

 # ASCII generator

 Front-end to the ASCII generator repo this was forked from.
-Made as a hobby project to test and improve my web development skills.

 ## Note:
 You can test out the program before V2 here: [pic-2ascii.herokuapp.com](https://pic-2ascii.herokuapp.com/)